Definitions to Consider

-Juvenile - Any person who has not reached the person's eighteenth birthday and is not married, emancipated, or a member of the armed forces of the US.
+Juvenile - Any person who has not reached the person's eighteenth birthday and is not married, emancipated or a member of the US armed services.

 (According to NC General Statutes ~ N.C.G.S. – 7B-101)

 - serious physical injury inflicted or allowed to be inflicted upon a juvenile by other than accidental means

 - uses or allows to be used upon a juvenile cruel or grossly inappropriate procedures or cruel or grossly inappropriate devices to modify behavior

 - commits, permits or encourages the commission of the violation of laws with or upon a juvenile including sexual assault and exploitation

 - creates or allows to be created serious emotional damage to a juvenile